 This lecture will discuss clever tricks to change the array size efficiently!
-Our discussion introduces the method of amortized analysis.
+Our discussion will introduce amortized analysis, a new method for measuring the performance of a data structure.

 Dynamic Array Problem

 Let S be a collection of integers (not necessarily distinct).
 S is empty in the beginning.
 Integers are then added to S one by one with insertions.